 It is useless to talk about BMI without a point of reference or comparison.
-In fact, BMI was always designed to be a statistical comparison tool to asses a state of a person's body.
-We have talked in great detail about the flaws of a statistical tool for assessing the health of one individual in the general BMI calculator, but, as long as we set some constraints, BMI can still be useful.
+In fact, BMI was always designed to be a statistical comparison tool to assess the state of a person's body.
+We have talked in great detail about the flaws of a statistical tool for assessing the health of one individual in the general BMI calculator, but as long as we set some constraints, BMI can still be useful.

 These shortcomings of BMI are due to its statistical nature.
 BMI ranges and BMI charts are constructed using data from people's actual body mass indexes, so this can skew the results.
 This is not to say that BMI is useless since most of the population is 'averagely healthy', but just that it needs to be taken with a pinch of salt.
 For easy comparison, BMI is typically divided into percentiles or percentile groups.